 Impact of socio-economic factors on adoption of recommended technologies

-Multiple regression analysis was implemented to study the impact of socio-economic/personal factors on adoption of recommended mulberry plantation and silkworm rearing technologies.
-A total of around eight most important socio-economic factors viz., age, education, experience, entire land holding, distance from nearest accessible sericulture office and cocoon market, transportation charges and annual income from sericulture was analyzed.
+Multiple regression analysis was done to study the impact of socio-economic/personal factors on adoption of recommended mulberry plantation and silkworm rearing technologies.
+A total of eight most important socio-economic factors viz. age, education, experience, land holding, distance from nearest accessible sericulture office and cocoon market, transportation charges and annual income from sericulture were analyzed.
 Some of the independent variables were recorded significant and some highly significant affecting the adoption of recommended silkworm rearing practices were shown in Table 5.

-In district Kathua, independent factor namely education, land holding, distance from sericulture office, distance from cocoon market and transportation charges were very high and remarkable independent variables determined adoption of recommended technologies.
-From the obtained values of regression coefficient, it was recorded that, education increases adoption by 0.62 percent, total distance from accessible sericulture office and from cocoon market decreased adoption by 0.28 percent and 0.22 percent and transportation charges resulted into decrease in adoption index by 0.62 percent while other socio-economic/ personal factors were found non-significant (Table 5).
+In district Kathua, independent factors namely education, land holding, distance from sericulture office, distance from cocoon market and transportation charges were very high and remarkable independent variables determined adoption of recommended technologies.
+From the obtained values of regression coefficient, it was recorded that, education increases adoption by 0.62%, total distance from accessible sericulture office and from cocoon market decreased adoption by 0.28% and 0.22% respectively and transportation charges resulted into decrease in adoption index by 0.62% while other socio-economic/ personal factors were found non-significant (Table 5).

-Education, entire land holdings, total distance from accessible sericulture office and same from cocoon market, transportation charges greatly influenced adoption in district Udhampur.
-From the values of regression coefficient (Table 5), it was calculated and analyzed that a unit increase in independent factors i.e education resulted into increase of adoption by 0.46 percent, total land holding increases adoption by 0.03 and transportation charges resulted into decrease in adoption index of the recommended technologies by 0.19 percent while others socio-economic factors were found non–significant (Table 5).
+Education, entire land holdings, total distance from accessible sericulture office and same from cocoon market, transportation charges greatly influenced adoption level in district Udhampur.
+From the values of regression coefficient (Table 5), it was calculated that a unit increase in independent factors i.e education resulted into increase of adoption by 0.46%, total land holding increases adoption by 0.03 and transportation charges resulted into decrease in adoption index of the recommended technologies by 0.19 percent while others socio-economic factors were found non–significant (Table 5).

 In district Kathua, independent factor namely education, entire land holding, experience and total distance from accessible sericulture office, cocoon market and transportation charges greatly influenced adoption.
-From regression coefficient values (Table 5), it was observed that a unit increase in independent factors i.e education increased adoption index by 0.62 percent, total land holding resulted into increase of adoption by 0.39 percent, experience increased adoption by 0.52 percent, distance from sericulture office and cocoon market decreased adoption by 0.28 and 0.22 percent respectively and transportation charges resulted into increase in adoption by 0.62 percent while others factors found of minor importance.
+From regression coefficient values (Table 5), it was observed that a unit increase in independent factors i.e education increased adoption index by 0.62%, total land holding resulted into increase of adoption by 0.39%, experience increased adoption by 0.52%, distance from sericulture office and cocoon market decreased adoption by 0.28 and 0.22% respectively and transportation charges resulted into increase in adoption by 0.62% while others factors found of minor importance.
 Overall, the independent factors together explained 77 percent variation (R 2 =0.77) in adoption index of various mulberry plantation and silkworm rearing technologies in district Kathua (69%, R2=0.69) followed by district Udhampur (77%, R2=0.77).

 4.4.2 Factors influencing adoption of recommended sericulture technologies

 Overall, independent factor namely education, total land holding, experience, distance from sericulture office and from cocoon market has a major influence on adoption of recommended technologies.
-From the values of regression coefficient, it was determined that a unit increased in independent factors i.e. education increased adoption index by 0.59 percent, total land holding increased adoption by 0.39 percent, distance from nearest cocoon market decreased adoption by 0.28 percent and 0.22 percent respectively while other socio–economic factors were found insignificant.
+From the values of regression coefficient, it was determined that a unit increased in independent factors i.e. education increased adoption index by 0.59%, total land holding increased adoption by 0.39%, distance from nearest cocoon market decreased adoption by 0.28 and 0.22% respectively while other socio–economic factors were found insignificant.
 Based on p-values, independent factors such as education, total land holding, distance from nearest sericulture office and cocoon market was found significant.
-R2-value of 0.69 showed that all these socio-economic factors together predicted 69 percent of variation in adoption of recommended technologies of mulberry plantation and silkworm rearing (Table 5).
+R2-value of 0.69 showed that all these socio-economic factors together predicted 69% of variation in adoption of recommended technologies of mulberry plantation and silkworm rearing (Table 5).

 Table 5 Impact of socio-economic factors on adoption of recommended technologies